cloudmesh-community/book/chapters/nist/bdra.md

 its own section for it.

 **Variability**: Any data over time will change.
-Naturally that is not an exception in Big data where data may he a time to live or needs to be updated in order not to be stale or obsolete.
+Naturally that is not an exception in Big data where data may be a time to live or needs to be updated in order not to be stale or obsolete.
 Hence one of the characteristics that big data could exhibit is that its data be variable and is prone to changes.